Great news for members: St. Charles Health system stays in-network. Learn more

 • The total amount you would have paid out of pocket to the pharmacy if you weren't participating in this payment option.

-The prescription drug law caps your out-of-pocket drug costs at $2,000 in 2025.
+The prescription drug law caps your out-of-pocket costs for covered drugs at $2,100 in 2026.
 This is true for everyone with Medicare drug coverage, even if you don't participate in the Medicare Prescription Payment Plan.

 Will this help me?